FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/listcost.md

 # List Cost

-List Cost represents the cost calculated by multiplying [List Unit Price](#listunitprice) and the corresponding [Pricing Quantity](#pricingquantity).
-List Cost is denominated in the [Billing Currency](#billingcurrency) and is commonly used for calculating savings based on various rate optimization activities, by comparing it with [Effective Cost](#effectivecost).
+List Cost represents the cost calculated by multiplying the [*list unit price*](#glossary:list-unit-price) and the corresponding [Pricing Quantity](#pricingquantity).
+List Cost is denominated in the [Billing Currency](#billingcurrency) and is commonly used for calculating savings based on various rate optimization activities, by comparing it with [Billed Cost](#billedcost) and [Effective Cost](#effectivecost).

 The ListCost column MUST be present in the billing data and MUST NOT be null.
-This column MUST be of type Decimal, MUST conform to [Numeric Format](#numericformat), and be denominated in the BillingCurrency.
-When a ListUnitPrice is not null, multiplying the ListUnitPrice by PricingQuantity MUST produce the ListCost.
+This column MUST be of type Decimal, MUST conform to [Numeric Format](#numericformat) requirements, and be denominated in the BillingCurrency.
+When [ListUnitPrice](#listunitprice) is present and not null, multiplying the ListUnitPrice by PricingQuantity MUST produce the ListCost.

-In cases where the ListUnitPrice is null, the following applies:
+In cases where the ListUnitPrice is present and is null, the following applies:

-* The ListCost MUST be calculated based on the ListCost of the related charges if the charge is calculated based on other charges (e.g. [ChargeCategory](#chargecategory) is "Tax").
+* The ListCost of a charge calculated based on other charges (e.g., when the [ChargeCategory](#chargecategory) is "Tax") MUST be calculated based on the ListCost of those related charges.
-* The ListCost MUST match the [BilledCost](#billedcost) if the charge is unrelated to other charges (e.g. [ChargeSubcategory](#chargesubcategory) is "Credit").
+* The ListCost of a charge unrelated to other charges (e.g., when the [ChargeSubcategory](#chargesubcategory) is "Credit") MUST match the [BilledCost](#billedcost).

 ## Column ID

 ListCost

-## Display name
+## Display Name

 List Cost